Dense Prediction with Attentive Feature Aggregation: Full Results on Boundary Detection

-To complete the results in Table~6 in the main paper, we provide the full evaluation results on BSDS500~\cite{arbelaez2010contour} in Table~\ref{tab:bsds500-sup-results}.
-On BSDS500, we show more evaluation results of using the PASCAL VOC Context dataset (PVC)~\cite{mottaghi2014role} as additional training data and multi-scale inference.
+To complete the results in Table~5 and Table~6 in the main paper, we provide the full evaluation results on the BSDS500~\cite{arbelaez2010contour} and the NYUDv2~\cite{silberman2012indoor}.

+In Table~\ref{tab:bsds500-sup-results}, we show more evaluation results of using the PASCAL VOC Context dataset (PVC)~\cite{mottaghi2014role} as additional training data and multi-scale inference for BSDS500.
 When using PVC, we double our training epochs to account for the additional data.
 For multi-scale inference, we use standard average pooling for fair comparison with other methods.
 AFA-DLA achieves state-of-the-art results on single-scale inference when not training with additional data.
 Surprisingly, using PVC does not further improve the results.
 Nevertheless, AFA-DLA achieves the same performance with the state-of-the-art method BDCN~\cite{he2019bi} when using multi-scale inference.

+In Table~\ref{tab:nyud-sup-results}, we report more evaluation results of using three different types of inputs.
+Our AFA-DLA model outperforms all other methods by a large margin across all three types of inputs, achieving state-of-the-art performances.
+When only using RGB images as input, AFA-DLA already outperforms some other methods using both RGB and HHA images.